 - Shedding will be significant!
 Hairy floors will be your new life.

-If after reading the above you are still confident and sure of getting this beautiful hybrid, good on you!
+If after reading the above you are still confident and sure of getting this beautiful mix, good on you!
 The above is not to scare anyone off this amazing breed, it’s simply to outline the potential difficulties.

 Husky Chow Chow Mix Puppies for Sale

 When looking for any new puppy, you must do good research on the breeder.
-This is no exception for hybrid puppies.
+This is no exception for crossbreed puppies.
 Whenever you find a breeder that does, in fact, have Husky Chow Chow mix puppies for sale, you must always ask about any health issues with either parent, as well as behavioral issues.

 The parent’s health and behavior are commonly passed on to their offspring so be sure that your breeder is able to give you a lot of information on the parents.
 If your breeder can’t provide this important information, you should seriously consider moving on.
 That’s never a good sign.

-A sign of a good breeder will be that they provide document proof about the parents and that they have been used to breed hybrid the Husky Chow Chow.
+A sign of a good breeder will be that they provide document proof about the parents and that they have been used to breed the Husky Chow Chow.

 Finding a breeder by referral and word of mouth is by far the best and most reliable way.
 Friends and your local veterinarian will be the best people to ask first.